cloudflare/cloudflare-docs/content/page-shield/reference/alerts.md

 - **Page Shield New Resources Alert**: Triggered daily by any new resources detected in your pages.
 - **Page Shield New Domain Alert**: Triggered hourly by newly detected resources from new host domains.
 - **Page Shield New Resource Exceeds Max URL Length Alert**: Triggered when a resource URL exceeds the maximum allowed length.
-- **Page Shield New Cookie Alert**: Triggered daily by any new cookies detected in HTTP traffic.
+- **Page Shield New Cookie Alert**: Triggered daily by any new first-party cookies detected in HTTP traffic.

 ## Code change alert